Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 Good lighting transforms a bathroom.
 Plan for three types of lighting: ambient lighting (overhead fixture or recessed lights for general illumination), task lighting (sconces flanking the mirror at face level, not overhead, to eliminate shadows), and accent lighting (optional LED strips under a floating vanity or in a shower niche for visual interest).

 Adequate ventilation is not optional.
 A bathroom exhaust fan rated for your room size (1 CFM per square foot, minimum 50 CFM) prevents moisture buildup that causes mold, peeling paint, and structural damage.
 Run the fan during showers and for at least 20 minutes afterward.
 Consider a fan with a humidity sensor that turns on automatically when moisture is detected.
+In urban areas, labor and installation can mean higher costs because demand for skilled labor is stronger, and hiring the right pros is especially important for waterproofing and electrical work to meet code.

 Plumbing Considerations